GEOSITES

 Until the end of the 1940s, it was Sunnhordlanders who at times lived off stonework.
 "Bergen built with bømlogranite" it says in a headline in The Naturhistorisk Vegbok (The book of Nature historical roads).
 The title refers to both the soapstone in the medieval churches and to the granite in Kjøttbasaren in Bergen, the large blocks in the front on Bryggen in Bergen, Sandvikskirken and a lot of cobblestones, stairs and curbs in the city.
 All this comes from Sunnhordland and especially Bømlo.

-Locally in Bømlo and Fitjar still live the stories of the Finn "Taipen" (Taipale) and the Bømlings Håkon and Knut Urangsæter who carved out stones and made the most beautiful house walls, quays, stairs and tombstones.
-Murane sows that as an eternal monument, and in the outfields of Sunnhordland's granite municipalities are long, beautiful stone gardens that were born and jigsawed together by visiting men for food and lodging outside the fishing seasons.
+Locally in Bømlo and Fitjar, the stories of the Finn "Taipen" (Taipale) and the travellers Håkon and Knut Urangsæter who carved stone and made the most beautiful walls, quays, stairs and gravestones are still alive.
+The walls remain as eternal monuments, and in the outlying areas of Sunnhordland's granite municipalities there are long, beautiful stone gardens that have been built and rebuilt by travelling men in exchange for room and board outside the fishing season.

 Right Martines Haldorsen from Rubbestadneset tells about his meeting with the Swedish sluices in 1863, in a unique audio recording from 1938.
 Martines was a blacksmith on Rubbestadneset in the 1880s after learning the art of blacksmithing from Swedish granite sluices.